Late night refreshment licence

 Local authorities can also adopt Cumulative Impact Policies (CIPs) to control the concentration of licensed premises in specific areas.
 Unlike the Late Night Levy (which affects existing premises) and EMROs (which restrict hours), CIPs primarily affect new licence applications.

-There are currently 182 Cumulative Impact Areas across 75 local authorities in England and Wales as of March 2024.
+Home Office data recorded 182 Cumulative Impact Areas across 75 local authorities in England and Wales as of March 2024 (the most recent published figures - check your local authority's current licensing policy statement).
 If you are planning to open new premises or vary your licence in a CIP area, be prepared to:

 Check your local authority's Licensing Policy Statement to see if your proposed location falls within a CIP area and what specific premises types are affected.